modernstar-ai/ai-one/docs/deployment.md

 ## 4. Appendix

-### 4.1 Assign Roles to Backend API Managed Identity
+### 4.1 Assign Roles to Backend API Managed Identity from Azure Portal

 If the deployment was completed with `deployRoleAssignments = false` due to insufficient permissions, you'll need to manually configure the role assignments for the managed identities to enable proper service-to-service authentication.